nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 In this post, I’m going to share the seven best tips to get a discount on your Logos subscription and library.

-## 1. Become a Logos Subscriber using [my partner link discount](https://logos.sjv.io/stapleton) (Extended free trial and up to 30% off a library)
+## 1. Become a Logos Subscriber using [my partner link](https://logos.sjv.io/stapleton) (Extended free trial and up to 30% off a library)

 I am a Logos affiliate and proud of it.
 And this is a legitimate special offer.